Opinion: By 29, I had everything I’d ever wanted in my work life – and it broke me

 “You have to work extremely hard to be successful and it won’t always be easy,” I had been told from a very young age.
 I simply followed instructions.
 I had achieved two first-class degrees at university, and I wanted to make sure I had the same boxes ticked in my career.

-Quickly, the number of boxes I needed to tick became too much.
-I found myself running multiple departments, regularly presenting to the company’s CEO and managing a large and difficult team.
+But quickly, the number of boxes I had to tick became too much.
+I found myself running several departments, regularly presenting to the company’s chief executive and managing a large and difficult team.

 Achieving my life goal made me physically and mentally ill.
 I slowly had to give up everything else for work, and my life became empty and colourless.

-I found I could barely discuss anything other than work and after previously being known for my active lifestyle, I could not even “find the time” to go outside for a walk.
-My smartwatch chided me for not hitting my daily goal, or even a thousand steps.
-I put on weight, I hated myself for being so dull, I went out for drinks with colleagues and we all complained.
+I could barely discuss anything other than work and after previously being known for my active lifestyle, I could not even “find the time” to go outside for a walk.
+My smartwatch chided me for not hitting my daily goal – let alone 1,000 steps.
+I put on weight; I hated myself for being so dull; I went out for drinks with colleagues and we all complained.
 The cycle of self-loathing continued.

-I was mortified when the email scheduling function didn’t work.
+It was mortifying when the email scheduling function didn’t work.
 I didn’t want people to think I had “lost it” by noticing the real send time.
 That would have been like losing my core identity.
 I had it all under control, didn’t I?

 I negotiated working from home more frequently.
 While this seemed like a reward for my hard work, I needed this flexibility because I was unable to get up in the morning and shower.